jonitrythall/svgpocketguide/svgpocketguide-ptbr.md

 #### skew

 Elementos SVG podem ser torcidos, or entortados, através do uso das funções `skewX` e `skewY`.
 Os valores que que essas funções aceitam representam a transformação em graus ao longo dos eixos apropriados.

-Here is a look at an apple before and after adding a `skewX` value of "20": `transform="skewX(20)"`. *Note that this image does not reflect the coordinate change this transform makes.*

 Aqui está uma maçã antes e depois de adicionar um `skewX` no valor de "20": `transform="skewX(20)"`. *Perceba que a imagem não reflete a mudança nas coordenadas que esta transformação faz.*